 - Brown the meat: Heat the beef dripping in the frying pan until it is smoking hot.
 Add the cubed chuck steak and brown the pieces on all sides until they have a deep, nutty colour.
 Use a draining spoon to transfer the browned meat to your casserole dish.

-- Sauté the vegetables: Lower the heat slightly in the same frying pan.
+- Brown the vegetables: Lower the heat slightly in the same frying pan.
 Add the whole onions, turnip, swede, and carrots.
 Fry them until they are nicely browned and starting to caramelise at the edges, then transfer them to the casserole with the meat.

 - Make the gravy: Add a knob of butter to the juices left in the frying pan and let it melt.
 Stir in the plain flour and keep stirring over a moderately high heat until the flour turns a rich brown colour.

 - Combine and season: Gradually pour in the boiling water while stirring or whisking continuously to create a smooth gravy.
 Pour this over the meat and vegetables in the casserole.
-Add the salt, pepper, bayleaf, dried herbs, and Worcestershire sauce.
+Add the salt, pepper, bay leaf, dried herbs, and Worcestershire sauce.

 - Braise the stew: Stir everything together gently.
 Place a tight-fitting lid on the casserole and transfer it to the oven.
 Let it cook slowly for 3 hours until the meat is perfectly tender.